QNetITQ/WaveFox/README.md

 # *WaveFox*

 ## Supported operating systems
-* Windows 7 and newer
+* Windows 10 and newer (Full support)
-* Linux
+* Linux (Full support)
-* MacOS 11 and newer (MacOS support temporarily suspended.
-This does not mean that the style will not work, it just has not been personally verified by the author)
+* MacOS 11 and newer (Temporarily suspended)
+* Windows 7/8 (Partial support)

+Partial support means that all system-specific lines of code, except important ones, are removed.
+Important lines of code will not be updated in the future.
+Code lines shared between supported and unsupported systems will continue to be updated.
+The author will no longer check the style under these operating systems personally.

 ## Features
 * All themes supported (Tabs can be difficult to distinguish with some themes from the repository)